bilgino/angularforddd/README.md

 **» View model**<br/>

 View models are mere data objects and usually don't contain any domain-related behavior.
 Hence, they are not a part of the domain layer.
-View models are supportive in providing data to the view and might extend super view model classes to inherit common properties.
+View models are supportive in providing data to the view and might extend super view model classes to inherit common properties and behaviour.
 They are typically created by merging two or more existing models into one model and are an essential part of a good frontend architecture.

 ```
 class OrderViewModel {